CarterA/Curriculum/Log.md

 * Finalized the document for day one, exported to PDF.
 Done with that!

 ##02/26/10
 Late start today, by accident I'm afraid.
 I'm going to work on the worksheet today, I should be able to finish it.

+##03/01/10
+Over the weekend, on Sunday to be exact, I was able to meet and interview Megan Freeman, an expert on creating curricula. this was definitely beneficial for me, as I was able to better see the steps I needed to take to create a well-thought-out curriculum.
+Today I will start out by writing my benchmarks/standards, and then creating a rubric and task description.